edinburgh-napier/set09121/lectures/lecture2.md

 The body of your message should provide detailed answers to the following questions:
 <!-- .element: class="fragment" -->
- - What was the motivation for the change?
+ - What was the motivation for the change?<!-- .element: class="fragment" -->
- - How does it differ from the previous implementation?
+ - How does it differ from the previous implementation?<!-- .element: class="fragment" -->

 ---